MichaelBoelens37/CSDS290-Homeworks/HW1/README.md

 -------Description------

 Our first assignment was to create a Text Adventure game with a group of 4 members.
+This is the only non-individual homework assignment in this Repo.
 We used QuestEngine to create this game.
 We each provided an idea of what the game could be about, and we ended up using my idea.
 In summary, the player needs to complete a variety of puzzles to make their way to the front of the train car and stop the train.
 This assignment mainly helped us develop and show our creativity in story making.

 To view the game design document, click [here](https://drive.google.com/file/d/1nB2fVL3CQoJQaBMoPhpwND-GOVYExy64/view?usp=sharing)